luischanu/TinyVM/README.md

 * Added IP addresses being used by TinyVM to web page
 * Added version and IP information to browser tab

+## Version 2.3
+* Released 29-MAR-2022
+* Some internal scripts were cleaned up
+* Added HTTPS support for both IPv4 and IPv6
+* Server Self-Signed Certificate is automatically recreated each time TinyVM is powered-on or restarted

 # Credits
 While searching for other similar VMs, [Luis Chanu](https://www.linkedin.com/in/luischanu/) came across a couple of articles that inspired him and gave him some ideas, so he thought he would mention them here.
 So, a big thank you goes out to the following people for their articles: